From TV Horror: Investigating the Dark Side of the Small Screen by Lorna Jowett & Stacey Abbott

 The Chronicle’s dead files attendant librarian Mr. Titus Berry (Wally Cox) discovers that a similar series of strangulation murders occurred in the same Pioneer Square district of Seattle exactly twenty-one years ago to the date.
 In 1952, during an eighteen-day period, a total of six women were found murdered in the same way, but the strangler was never caught.
-An eerie accounting of that case was a witness who saw the murderer in 1952 and described a man that looked more like a rotting corpse.
+An eerie accounting of that case was a witness who saw the murderer in 1952 and described a man who looked more like a rotting corpse.

 Then, secretary Joyce Gabriel (Diane Shalet) who was working late, while on her way home happens to see the Strangler hovering over his third victim.
 At this point, Titus Berry does some more research into the older murders.